python/cpython/Doc/library/typing.rst

    >>> Z[int, [dict, float]]
    __main__.Z[int, (<class 'dict'>, <class 'float'>)]

-Another difference between :class:`TypeVar` and :class:`ParamSpec` is that a generic with only one parameter specification variable will accept parameter lists in the forms ``X[[Type1, Type2, ...]]`` and also ``X[Type1, Type2, ...]`` for aesthetic reasons.
+Furthermore, a generic with only one parameter specification variable will accept parameter lists in the forms ``X[[Type1, Type2, ...]]`` and also ``X[Type1, Type2, ...]`` for aesthetic reasons.
 Internally, the latter is converted to the former, so the following are equivalent::